-Our trips to Cancun are something that we always look forward to every year.
+Our Cancun trips are something that we always look forward to every year.
 Spectacular beach resorts line the coast for more than 50 miles south past Playa del Carmen to Tulum.
 The white beaches are almost like talcum powder and the turquoise blue water is 80+ degrees all year.

 You are also very close to the Mayan ruins of Chichen Itza, Coba and Tulum, each very unique in their own way.
 Chichen Itza is in the middle of the Yucatan Peninsula jungle, Coba is slightly inland and Tulum overlooks the beautiful Caribbean.

 Since the Hotel Zone runs north and south, with the Caribbean to the east and a lagoon to the west, there is no bad view during dinner, with the lagoon side being the best for a beautiful sunset dining experience.

-from major cities both in the United States and other countries and is a two hour flight from Dallas and Houston, Texas.
+Cancun has a beautiful international airport with many direct flight from major cities both in the United States and other countries and is about two hour flight from Dallas and Houston, Texas.

 There are two terminals, one for international arrivals and the other for domestic.
 To avoid crowds, the best terminal to arrive at is the domestic terminal.
 To do this you will have to originate your flight from another city in Mexico such a Tijuana or Mexico City.
 I would not recommend Mexico City.